Grades 4-8

 Solid nonfiction reading strategies are key to academic success!
 This class will tackle approaches to high-interest, non-fiction texts.
 Your child will learn how to identify key concepts, recognize how a text is organized, practice previewing and predicting, monitor comprehension, and summarize salient points.
 The class’s goals include: helping students learn to enjoy nonfiction and read it for pleasure, igniting their curiosity, and developing our students into strong critical thinkers.

-About this teacher: Mrs. Walsh will be joining Stone Ridge this fall as the Grade 7 and 8 Learning Specialist.
-She has worked as a Resource Teacher at Blessed Sacrament for the last three years.
+About this teacher: Mrs. Walsh is the Grade 7 and 8 Learning Specialist at Stone Ridge.
+Prior that that, she worked as a Resource Teacher at Blessed Sacrament for three years.
 Mrs. Walsh has her Master's in Education (with a Reading Specialist Certification) from the University of Virginia and her Bachelor's in Psychology with a Certificate in Elementary Education from Duke University.

 MOVIES AND LITERARY DEVICES: FROM COCO AND FROZEN TO THE SPIDERVERSE!
 (RISING GRADE 5-8)